For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Under the Consumer Rights Act, every time you buy something from a seller, you enter into a contract where they agree to honour your 'statutory rights'.
 This is the law and is separate from a company's own returns policy, even if they try to tell you otherwise.

-Below, we'll go through all the info you need to know about your consumer rights for items bought in-store and online, as well as any services you have paid for.
+Below, we'll go through all the info you need to know about your consumer rights.
+This includes items you've bought in-store and online, as well as any services you have paid for.

 Will Brexit affect your consumer rights?